Actindo-AG/Documentation/PIM/API/03_Products.md

 You can create, edit, delete, and list PIM products via API.

-The attribute key is customer-defined in *DataHub*.
+The keys are customer-defined in *DataHub*.
 Therefore, the fields displayed in the request samples should just serve as an example.

 [comment]: <> (Richtiges Wort?
 Field, attribute/attribute key, parameter??)

-> [Caution] If you modify an attribute key in the *DataHub* or *PIM* modules, which is strongly discouraged, the key in the API changes as well.
-That means, that the field may not be found when sending a request.
-In this case, you have to update the attribute key in your request body as well.
+> [Caution] If you modify a key in the *DataHub* or *PIM* modules, which is strongly discouraged, the key in the API changes as well.
+This means that the field may not be found when sending a request.
+In this case, you have to update the key, that is, the field, in your request body as well.

-How to find out entity ID?
-  - via UI
-  - via API

 ## Create a product